-1. How to bet on basketball?
+1. How to bet on basketball

-- Bet the spread – betting on a particular margin of victory.
+- Bet the spread – Betting on a particular margin of victory.
 You will need a team to win by a certain amount of points or more, or for a team to lose by a certain number of points or more for your bet to be successful.

-- Halftime lines – a savvy bettor knows that halftime does not mean it’s time to change the channel.
+- Halftime lines – A savvy bettor knows that halftime does not mean it’s time to change the channel.
 Instead, it’s time to take advantage of halftime lines which are available during halftime only.
 Here, you bet on an entirely new spread taking into account what happened in the first half of the game.

-- Futures and outrights – another popular market where you bet on the championship winner, conference winners, division winners, and MVPs.
+- Futures and outrights – Another popular market where you bet on the championship winner, conference winners, division winners, and MVPs.

-2. What is spread betting in basketball?
+2. What is the spread betting in basketball?

 3. What is a moneyline bet in basketball?

 Basketball moneyline betting is wagering on the winner of the game without the point spread.
 This is also considered straight betting as it is very straightforward.
 Moneyline wagers are made using odds to reflect the strength of the teams.
-So, if you wager on a team expected to win, you are required to risk more than you stand to lose.

 4. How do odds work in basketball?

 Odds in most sports betting come in three formats: American odds, fractional odds, and decimal odds.
-American odds are used mostly in the US and some parts of Canada, and are presented as whole numbers.
+American odds are used mostly in the US, and some parts of Canada, and are presented as whole numbers.
 These are most popular in football.
 Fractional odds come in fractions, like 10/1, 5/7, and decimal odds in decimals such as 2.0, 1.85, etc.

-- Fractional odds – the favorite is represented by the top number being smaller than the bottom number on either side of the fraction, and vice versa for the underdog.
+- Fractional odds – The favorite is represented by the top number being smaller than the bottom number on either side of the fraction and vice versa for the underdog.

-Decimal odds – these odds show the total money your bet returns, including your initial stake and not just the profit.
+- Decimal odds – These odds show the total money your bet returns, including your initial stake and not just the profit.
 The underdog usually has odds greater than 2.0, and the favorite will have less.
 The odds for the draw are usually higher than 2.0.

-5. How to bet over/under in basketball?
+5. How to bet over/under in basketball

-6. How to read basketball betting lines?
+6. How to read basketball lines